 - Fill the envelope with the amount of money you want to give, and pass it around.

-If you'd like to read similar articles to How to Make Chinese New Year Envelopes, we recommend you browse around our Festivities & Celebrations category.
+If you want to read similar articles to How to Make Chinese New Year Envelopes, we recommend you visit our Festivities & Celebrations category.